giantswarm/docs/src/content/advanced/cluster-management/node-pools-capi/index.md

 Instances will also be rolled if these values are changed:
 - `providerSpecific.ami`

+Please be aware that changing the name of a node pool will result in the deletion of the old node pool and the creation of a new one.
+If you still want to change the name of a node pool, we recommend adding a new node pool with the new name, waiting for it to be healthy, and then removing the old one.

 ### What happens when a node pool is updated

 When node pool instances need to be rolled, each instance receives a terminate signal from AWS.